2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/custom-web-api-dotnet-saveinadam.md

 uid: WebApi.Custom.DotNet.SaveInAdam
 ---

-# SaveInAdam command in ApiController
+# SaveInAdam(...)
+Command in ApiController

 The `SaveInAdam` command helps your WebApi to upload files so they are in an ADAM container of an item.

+The API is documented [here](xref:ToSic.Sxc.Dnn.ApiController.SaveInAdam*) and on this page we'll explain how to use it.

 ## How to use
 Here's a simple example, taken from [mobius forms](https://github.com/2sic/app-mobius-forms/blob/master/api/FormController.cs)